The Longest City Names In The World Will Have You Tripping Over Your Consonants

-Traveling through the United States soon?
+Traveling around the United States soon?
 Thanks to the Native Americans, you’ll notice a plethora of pretty unique city names.
 Any guess on how to pronounce Cuyahoga?
 (Maybe.
 If you’re from Ohio.)
 There’s one place name that stumps most people, though… including the people who live on or near it.
-While not an actually city, this Webster, Massachusetts lake has the longest (and probably hardest to pronounce) one-word place name in the U.S. All together now: Chargoggagoggmanchauggagoggchaubunagungamaugg.
+While not an actual city, this Webster, Massachusetts lake has the longest (and probably hardest to learn) one-word place name in the U.S. All together now: Chargoggagoggmanchauggagoggchaubunagungamaugg.

 So, what is the actual longest city name in the U.S.?
 The title goes to a small town in Michigan called “Village of Grosse Pointe Shores, A Michigan City.”
 Of course, not all city names have to be the absolute longest to be interesting.
 For instance, the longest named city in Alaska is called, “Russian Mission.”
 What?